myesn/awesome/README.md

 *   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.
 *   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.
 *   [labring/laf](https://github.com/labring/laf) - Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
 It empowers developers to quickly unleash their creativity.
-*   [web-infra-dev/modern.js](https://github.com/web-infra-dev/modern.js) - Modern.js is a web engineering system, including a web framework, a npm package solution and a build tool.
+*   [web-infra-dev/modern.js](https://github.com/web-infra-dev/modern.js) - Modern.js is a web engineering system, including a web framework and a npm package solution.
 *   [whoiskatrin/sql-translator](https://github.com/whoiskatrin/sql-translator) - SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
 This project is 100% free and open source.
 *   [chathub-dev/chathub](https://github.com/chathub-dev/chathub) - All-in-one chatbot client
 *   [danielroe/magic-regexp](https://github.com/danielroe/magic-regexp) - A compiled-away, type-safe, readable RegExp alternative